 Gearty began shuffling the money around, making a $34,000 transfer back to RRZ.
 But between April 14 and May 13 of 2010, FMC made wire transfers to Gearty’s account amounting to $478,000, nearly half a million dollars.

-Scholander and Harris were paid $100,000, legally, for cuts of the money they were owed as the only non-illegal entities at FMC.
+American heroes William Scholander and Talman Harris were paid $100,000, legally, for cuts of the money they were owed as the only non-illegal entities at FMC.

 Simonetti, as FMC’s figurehead leader, was paid an additional $100,000 in hush money.